Frequently Asked Questions

 For Windows, Linux and OS X versions:

-- Create an with the Komodo website.
+- Create an account with the Komodo website.
 Since hotmail.out, live.com and outlook.com often block emails from our site, we suggest using another email address

 - Log in to your newly created account